 Agreeing on a Trade

 Working out equal trading value can be tricky.
-Ask for valuation or seek a second opinion if you’re unsure about the value of the trade on either or both ends.
-Checking eBay or Facebook dice market groups for past sales can be helpful to determine approximate value, but keep in mind that prices can change over time (in both directions).
+If you’re not sure about the value of the trade on either or both ends, you can ask for valuation or seek a second opinion.
+Checking ebay or the Facebook dice market groups for past listings/valuations can be helpful to determine approximate value, but keep in mind that prices can change over time (in both directions).

 It’s okay to overtrade or undertrade if both parties are happy with the agreement.
-There’s nothing wrong with giving someone dice of more monetary value than they’re sending you, if you want to do something nice for the other person, or if you want the dice they’re offering very badly.
+There’s nothing wrong with giving someone dice of more monetary value than they’re sending you if you want to do something nice for the other person, or if you want the dice they’re offering very badly.
 Please communicate openly with the other person if you believe they are exploiting or manipulating you, but try to do so in a constructive manner.
-If you feel someone is taking advantage of you, or worse, trying to pressure you into a trade, you are encouraged to pull out of the trade and, if you like, report this to admins or mods, or leave negative feedback in the Dice Market feedback thread.
+If you feel someone is taking advantage of you, or worse, trying to pressure you into a trade, you are encouraged to pull out of the trade and, if you like, report this to admins or mods, or leave negative feedback in the feedback threads in the dice market groups on Facebook.

 Backing Out of Trades